 NWB Bank hedges its financial liabilities on a transaction basis, swapping these liabilities to floating interest rate.
 With respect to funding in foreign currencies, the foreign exchange risk is also fully hedged together with the interest rate risk at the outset.
-Substantially all funding denominated in euro is designated in a portfolio hedge.
-The foreign exchange funding transactions are designated into micro fair value hedge relationships, together with the corresponding cross currency interest rate swaps.
+Substantially all funding transactions are designated into micro fair value hedge relationships, together with the corresponding cross currency interest rate swaps if and when applicable.

 For the aforementioned portfolio hedges, the combined assets and liabilities together with the designated hedging instruments have an interest rate sensitivity of close to zero.
 NWB Bank assesses the results on a daily basis and reports weekly to the ALCO.
 NWB Bank has defined limits for the effectiveness of the portfolio being hedged and the hedging instruments.
 As long as a change in market values of the portfolio being hedged and the hedging instruments as a result of a movement in interest rates are within these limits, the hedge is treated as being effective.
 Consequently, the fair value movements of the combined portfolio (absent impairments) will not affect the income statement materially.
-Since the hedging instruments continue to be measured at fair value, a basis adjustment to the loans is recorded to offset the changes in value of the corresponding swaps.
+Since the hedging instruments continue to be measured at fair value, while the loans are recorded on the basis of historic cost, a basis adjustment to the loans is recorded to offset the changes in value of the corresponding swaps.